thruston/metapost-examples/README.md

 # metapost-examples

 Some example documents and drawings, showing off what you can do with Metapost and `luamplib`.
+My TeX / Metapost source files are covered by the GNU Public License V3.
+This means you can use them for any non-commercial purpose.

 ## PWW-1 and PWW-2

 These two documents are attempts to re-draw some of the drawings from Roger Nelsen's "Proofs without words" books.

+- `pww-1.tex`
+- `pww-2.tex`

 The intent is to provide a tutorial to drawing with plain Metapost, as well as to show what can be done with `mplib` and `lualatex`.
 The source of each PDF files is a single tex file with each drawing as a separate `mplib` environment.
 The files use a few external Metapost files, that include: